ddewaele/GoogleMapsV2WithActionBarSherlock/part6.md

 In this section I'm going to go over some of the common mistakes people are making while setting up an Android application using the Google Maps Android API v2.

+###Beware of Map API key caching

+When you're trying to fix an issue with your app and you're in a trial-and-error mode where you are typically constantly your app and redeploying it on a device.
+Obviously you expect that the changes that you're making to your application also get reflected when it is installed on the device.
+Unfortunately this is not always the case.

+If you take a look at the video below, you'll see how I'm able to deploy my app with an invalid API key and still get to see a working map.
+Vice versa, I also managed to deploy an app with a valid API key while the app wasn't showing anything at all.

+<iframe width="560" height="315" src="//www.youtube.com/embed/Iz5cfPV200E?rel=0&&vq=hd720" frameborder="0"> </iframe>

+**Solution:** Always double check that your changes ended up on the device by uninstalling your app and re-installing it again.

 ###Failing to provide the correct map permissions

 Forgetting to add a permission like this